Cadasta/cadasta-api/dev-documentation.md

 ##Developer Documentation
 ###Running locally
  After git cloning, do a `npm install` at the repo root.

+ Clone [pyxform](https://github.com/XLSForm/pyxform) ```git clone https://github.com/XLSForm/pyxform.git``` to app/

+ In the root, ```sudo pip install -r requirements.txt``` to install python packages.

-Then you need to add a app/settings/settings.js and a app/settings/environment-settings.js to the repo.
+ Next, you need to add a app/settings/settings.js and a app/settings/environment-settings.js to the repo.
 See example files for details.

  You can fire up the API (in development mode) with: